5h0ov/ShoobPass-SecureStore/README.md

-# ShoobPass - Personalized Password Manager
+# ShoobPass - Personalized Secure Password Manager

 ShoobPass is a secure and personalized password manager built with React and Vite.
 It allows users to store and manage their passwords securely using advanced cryptographic techniques.
+User might not want to create an account to save to cloud if he/she wishes to do so.
+Password entries are saved directly to your Local Storage for quick and efficient retrieval.
+Cloud Saving is completely optional.

 ## Features